Joseph Olugbenga Oloyede

-Oba Joseph Olugbenga Oloyede (Latimogun I) is a tax consultant and the 27th and current traditional ruler of Ipetumodu (Apetumodu of Ipetumodu), a town in Ife North Local Government Area of Osun State.
+Oba Joseph Olugbenga Oloyede (Latimogun I) is a tax consultant and the 27th and former Oba of Ipetumodu after he was deposed by the Osun state government upon receipt of the certified true copy of his sentence for fraud owing to his role in a Covid 19 scam in the United States.He was the traditional ruler of Ipetumodu (Apetumodu of Ipetumodu), a town in Ife North Local Government Area of Osun State.
 He ascended the throne in November 2019, following the demise of Oba James Adedokun Adegoke in November 2017.

 Early life and education

 Joseph Oloyede attended Christ Church II and C & S Modern Commercial Secondary School for his elementary and secondary education in Ipetumodu.
 He earned a National Diploma in Accountancy from The Polytechnic, Ibadan, and a Master of Business Administration from Enugu State University of Science and Technology.
 He later obtained another MBA from the University of Sarasota, Florida, United States.
 Additionally, he was awarded a Doctor of Business Administration (DBA) from Argosy University, Sarasota.

 Career

 Oloyede worked with financial institutions such as First Bank of Nigeria and John Holt Financial Merchant Bank before relocating to the U.S., where he continued his career in banking.
 He later transitioned into academia, teaching at Indiana Wesleyan University and the University of Phoenix where he rose to the rank of a professor.